Note: I had a brand new server and needed to run sudo apt-get dist-upgrade

 write_enable=YES

-And if you want local users the ability to login, uncomment the local_enable line
+And if you want local users the ability to login, uncomment the local_enable line# Uncomment this to allow local users to log in.

 local_enable=YES

-Save the file and restart the server.
+Save the file and restart the server.sudo service vsftpd restart

-Should see something like this
+Should see something like thisvsftpd stop/waiting

 vsftpd start/running, process 1649